kzadrozny/UX-Mocks_VuFind/README.md

 ## Production Ready Files
 ### Mark-Up
-vufind-fines.html
+⋅⋅⋅vufind-fines.html
-vufind-mansueto.html
+⋅⋅⋅vufind-mansueto.html
-vufind-myaccount.html
+⋅⋅⋅vufind-myaccount.html
-vufind-requested.html
+⋅⋅⋅vufind-requested.html

 ### Styles
-Sass: /src/scss/myacct.scss
+⋅⋅⋅Sass: /src/scss/myacct.scss
-Can be comverted to LESS using [csspre.com](http://csspre.com/convert/) or similar
+⋅⋅⋅Can be comverted to LESS using [csspre.com](http://csspre.com/convert/) or similar⋅⋅

-If all else fails, the compiled CSS is here: /dist/css/myacct.css
+⋅⋅⋅If all else fails, the compiled CSS is here: /dist/css/myacct.css